zr-tex8r/BXjalipsum/README.md

   * `\jalipsumjugemu`: The shorthand for `\jalipsum{jugemu}`.
   * `\jalipsumjugemuP`: The shorthand for `\jalipsum{jugemuP}`.

+### Notices on use with pdfTeX

+  * In using with pdfTeX, Japanese (non-ASCII) characters are represented as UTF-8 byte sequences.
+Thus there must be some mechanism (such as the CJKutf8 package) that will decode such sequences and display the Japanese characters properly.

 ### Notices for the TeX-programmers

   * All the commands are fully expandable.